Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Height: 10 feet

 Glossy, dark-green and gold variegated with some gray-green; in cooler temperatures, gold variegation is brighter; many uses for this plant from hanging baskets, walls, groundcover, to indoor gardening

-Gold Child Ivy is a multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
-Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+Gold Child Ivy is an herbaceous annual with a ground-hugging habit of growth.
+Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

-This woody vine will require occasional maintenance and upkeep, and can be pruned at anytime.
+This plant will require occasional maintenance and upkeep, and can be pruned at anytime.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Gold Child Ivy is recommended for the following landscape applications;

 - Hanging Baskets

 Gold Child Ivy will grow to be about 10 feet tall at maturity, with a spread of 3 feet.
 As a climbing vine, it should either be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 This annual will normally live for one full growing season, needing replacement the following year.

 This plant performs well in both full sun and full shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.